wavemaker/docs/learn/app-development/widgets/ui-elements.md

 ---

-Learn about Widgets in WaveMaker which are HTML/Bootstrap based widgets with rich interaction and designed for highly-responsive design.
+Learn about Widgets in WaveMaker.
+These are HTML/Bootstrap based widgets with rich interaction and designed for highly-responsive design.
 Also, see the common Widget properties in this section.

 :::note
 Pages are constructed as a composition of widgets.
 You drag and drop widgets on a page.
 See [Design Pages](/learn/app-development/ui-design/design-overview) before getting started with widgets.